PhoenixTales/phoenix-docs/lore/gods.md

 ## Cults of Myrtana

 Within Myrtana, "religion" (a word that should not appear anywhere ingame) is practiced in form of *Cults* in the sense of the cults of antiquity, such as the mystery cults of ancient Greece.
-Accordingly, there are no "churches" in Myrtana, but temples.
+Accordingly, in the Gothic lore there are no "churches" in Myrtana, but temples.

+We may mention though that "cathedrals" are mentioned in the context of Gothic.
+A cathedral was among the very first things that were designed when the Mad Scientists and the founders of the later Piranha Bytes joined to work on what would later become Gothic and there is an associating music track too.
+But we should not confuse this internal (or even in-universe) term as to connote something very christian; the "cathedral" is primarily used because it is such an important gothic trope; it is of threatening, awe-inspiring and iconic character and when thinking of gothic fiction, a dark, gothic cathedral is among the first things that come to mind.
+So it was obvious to imagine and work on a cathedral.
+{: .subtext }

 There is a cult of Innos, a cult of Adanos and a cult of Beliar.
 There may be other cults too, but these are the prevailing ones.
 Myrtana under the rule of Rhobar II. propagates the *Cult of the Three Gods*.
-The myrtanian people believe in the three gods and in their role in the grand scheme of life, but at some places the worship of Innos prevails, while at other places, more followers of Adanos are to be found.
-But no devotee of one of the gods would ever negate the existence of another.
+The myrtanian people believe in the three gods and in their role in the grand scheme of life, at some places the worship of Innos may prevail, while at other places, more followers of Adanos are to be found.
+But no devotee of one of the gods would negate the existence of another.

-Just as Innos and Adanos, Beliar has dedicated followers too, but no sacrifices are offered to him and no public worship is taking place; the cultic practice of the followers of Beliar is done in secrecy, since the worship of Beliar is condemned by the priests.
-While there are priests of Innos and Adanos, there are no priests of Beliar and the magic assigned to Beliar, such as the summoning of demons, is banned and considered as heresy.

-The *clergy* of Myrtana is thus divided into the priests of fire and the priests of water (which are organised in *circles*), while as a whole, as the communities of followers, they are described as the "House of Innos" and the "House of Adanos".
-Similar to what in Christianity would be described as the Roman-Catholic or Protestant or Orthodox Church etc. Just that here they were reconciled in form of the Cult of the three Gods, something like an ecumenical movement of Myrtana.
+There are also other local deities and believes in different corners of the realm, such as the shamanism of the orcs and specific movements considered as heretical by the priests, such as the *Brotherhood of the Sleeper*.

 ### Cult of the Three Gods